Manage Users Home

 To create an employee, go to People > Manage Users Home in ShareFile.
 Use the Create Employee button to begin creating an employee user.

 Type your user’s name, email address, and company info.
-You can also customize their password.
 Depending on your account type, you can customize the user’s individual bandwidth limit.

 You can customize your new employee’s User Access and File settings.
 Depending on your account or plan and your own permissions, certain permissions might not be visible or applicable.
 User Access settings are typical access and feature-based permissions you can use to manage your employee’s access and abilities on the account.